EfiLygda/Excel-Projects/Sales Data/ReadMe.md

 - On average approximately the MSRP of a product ordered is 100.89 ± 40.44, but the total price of an order is approximately 926.84 ± 509.24.
 - Since on average MSRP > price of each product, then that means that the business on average sells bellow the full price.
 - On average, outliers exist for item sales in the upper end of sales and quantity ordered.
+- On average, Trains are overcharged, but Classic Cars,  Motorcycles, Trucks and Buses are discounted.

 ### Customer Behavior
 - Most frequently ordered products belong to the Classic Cars, Vintage Cars, and Motorcycles product lines.
 - Euro Shopping Channel has placed the most orders, with most ordered items being Classic Cars, while least ordered items being Trains.